nokia/ntt/docs/conformance/remaining-work.md

      (Sem_2601_ExecuteStatement_010); the control scope has no
      TestcaseExec, so those do nothing today.
    - **A blocked testcase under an execute timeout.**
-     Sem_2601_ExecuteStatement_003 expects `error` from a testcase whose alt blocks forever.
-Our scheduler concludes a deadlocked alt instead of blocking, so the body runs on to `setverdict(pass)`.
-Fixing it means deciding what a provably-deadlocked alt should do, which is a semantics question well beyond the control part.
+     Sem_2601_ExecuteStatement_003.
+Measured on 2026-08-04: blocking the
+     alt is correct and does produce the expected `error`, but 51 other files depend on the deadlock release to reach a verdict at all.
+See "The executed-but-wrong slice" for the order this has to be unpicked in.
    - Module-qualified identifiers in a control body (Sem_08020305_ImportingAllDefinitionsOfAModule_004) and `testcasename()` returning empty under the control path.
+2. **Make blocked alts fire for real**, then drop the deadlock release, then drop the undeclared-verdict coercion — in that order, for the reasons measured in "The executed-but-wrong slice".
+This is now the highest-value item in the document: it is worth ~2 fixtures directly and gates ~115 files' worth of masked semantics, including whatever real defects the coercion is currently papering over.
+Start with the inline-PTC-start finding, which is a concrete, bounded piece of it.
-2. **Bucket 3 clusters**, one precise, narrowly-scoped analysis pass at a time. `reject->pass` is now 107 of the 150 unmatched files, so this is where the remaining match-rate lives — but see the 2026-06-17 triage
+3. **Bucket 3 clusters**, one precise, narrowly-scoped analysis pass at a time. `reject->pass` is 108 of the 112 real misses, so this is where the remaining match-rate lives — but see the 2026-06-17 triage
-   above: none of it is low-hanging, spread across 23 clusters, and matching-core changes regress easily (cf. the 150605 attempt in 1d).
+   above: none of it is low-hanging, spread across 23 clusters, and matching-core changes regress easily.
-3. **Wire `runtime/codec`.** Filed here rather than under real execution: it is worth only ~2 real-execution conversions but up to 15 match-rate fixes, 13 of them the `22_communication_operations` `reject->pass` cluster that needs decoding to actually *fail* on malformed input, which the current placeholder cache can never do.
-The codecs exist and are tested; the work is the bridge, and the risk is that a real codec produces different bytes than the placeholder for the 233 files that currently match through it.
+4. **Wire `runtime/codec`.** Filed here rather than under real execution: it is worth only ~2 real-execution conversions but up to 13 match-rate fixes, all of them the `22_communication_operations` `reject->pass` cluster that needs decoding to actually *fail* on malformed input, which the current placeholder cache can never do.
+The codecs exist and are tested; the work is the bridge, and the risk is that a real codec produces different bytes than the placeholder for the files that currently match through it.
+Note that `encvalue_o` / `decvalue_o` now produce real bytes for bitstrings and records (1d) — that is a handful of shapes, not the bridge.
-4. **A host binding for external functions** — smallest payoff (3 real executions, 3-5 match fixes) but also the smallest possible slice, if scoped to a name-to-closure registry alongside the existing `matchFile` interception rather than a real FFI.
 5. **Do not** pursue cross-module symbol resolution via `ttcn3/types` as a conformance lever. `TypeOf` handles literals and operators only, so this means writing a symbol table from scratch, while the existing